-The Saniswift is a gray water pump that is suitable for use in a basement apartment or anywhere in the house where additional fixtures are most wanted.
+The Saniswift is a drain pump that is suitable for use in a basement apartment or anywhere in the house where additional fixtures are most wanted.
 It will pump the waste water away from a variety of sources such as: a kitchen sink, laundry sink, washing machine (indirect connection), dishwasher, bar sink, etc.

 The Saniswift's modern style prevails over other bulky relics.
 This system offers powerful and economical pumping action in a compact, contemporary design.
 With unprecedented performance and features, this pump is unmatched in its class.